dyazincahya/local-storage-array-nativescript/README.md

 # Local Storage Array For Nativescript
-This is the simple Local Storage Array for Nativescript, integrated by ```application-settings module```.
+This is a simple Local Storage Array for Nativescript, integrated by ```application-settings module```.
 With this you can add some array in localstorage.

 ## Features
 - get all data or by index